 COMBINED OPERATION —On 23/24 July, an Inter-communal incident at Melousha threatened to take on more serious proportions.
 UNFICYP quickly moved in to interpose itself and avoid a possible recurrence of fighting.
 In this operation, within UNFICYP Famagusta Zone where the Swedish Contingent is deployed, UNFICYP men belonging to SWECON, FINCON and CANCON worked together as a combined operation under the Zone command.

-A serious intercommunal incident occurred at Mari in April 1967 when it was reported that a Greek Cypriot National Guard armoured car was fired upon by Turkish Cypriot positions overlooking the main road between Limassol and Nicosia.
+A serious intercommunal incident occurred at Mari in April 1967 when it was reported that a Cyprus National Guard armoured car was fired upon by Turkish Cypriot positions overlooking the main road between Limassol and Nicosia.

 Fire was returned by the National Guard with machine guns and mortar rounds.

 Eventually, after further outbreaks of shooting, British and Swedish UN troops positioned themselves between the two sides and hoisted the UN flag.

 It is believed that the casualty figures were exaggerated as the UN could only confirm one Turkish Cypriot lady with a minor leg wound